ordina-jworks/ordina-jworks.github.io/_posts/2018-03-29-Kickstarter-Trajectory-2018-light.md

 This year the Kickstarter trajectory spanned 15 days, with topics ranging far and wide: backend to frontend, Spring Data JPA to TypeScript and everything in between.
 All of these courses will make sure the candidates will be able to hit the ground running on their first project as Ordina consultants.

-This post will summarize the training and experiences we've had while following the Kickstarter trajectory.
+This post will summarize the training and experiences we've had while following the Kickstarter trajectory of JWorks, Ordina's Java/JavaScript unit.

 # Backlog